 What is the typical ABV range for wine?

-Wine, with its rich history and diverse styles, typically showcases an ABV range from 8% to 15%.
+Wine, with its rich history and diverse styles, typically has an ABV range from 8% to 15%.
 Table wines, which include the majority of reds, whites, and rosés, generally fall within the 11% to 13% ABV range, offering a balance between flavor and alcohol content that appeals to a wide audience.
 Fortified wines, such as port and sherry, have a higher alcohol content, usually between 15% to 20% ABV, achieved by adding distilled spirits to the wine.
 This process not only increases the alcohol level but also contributes to the wine’s body and flavor complexity.
 Dessert wines, on the other hand, can vary widely in alcohol content, typically ranging from 8% to 14% ABV, depending on the production method and the desired sweetness level.
 The ABV in wines is a reflection of the winemaking process, including fermentation and fortification, and plays a crucial role in defining the character and style of the wine.

 Table wines